winderai/bacalhau-landscape-analysis-benchmarks/installation/SPARK.md

 ## Pre-requisite

+First, impersonate hadoopuser (`su - hadoopuser`) to align this setup with Hadoop and Dask installations.

-Install Java 8 (if not already installed with Hadoop):
+Second, install Java 8 (if not already installed with Hadoop):

 ```bash
 sudo apt -y update